srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa/source/index.rst

 ------------------------------------------

 The console trace output from the UE contains useful metrics by which the state and performance of the UE can be measured.
+The traces can be activated by pressing t+Enter after UE has started.
 The following metrics are given in the console trace::

 	---------Signal----------|-----------------DL-----------------|-----------UL-----------